yeti-switch/doc/docs/en/yeti-ui.rst

 Registrations
 ~~~~~~~~~~~~~

-YETI allows to use outgoing SIP registrations on remote supplier or customer equipment.
+YETI allows to use outgoing SIP registrations on remote vendor's or customer's equipment.

 **Registration** attributes:
     Id